Workforce & Training

 Ronnie Patton, Director

-Slated to open in 2019 on the campus of Sandhills Community College, the Advanced Career Center (ACC) will be an innovative school offering special curriculum pathways to prepare students for careers in Health Services, Skilled Contracting Services (Trades), Global Leadership, and STEM (Science, Technology, Engineering, and Mathematics).
+Moore County Schools has plans in the pipeline to construct an Advanced Career Center (ACC), an innovative school offering special curriculum pathways to prepare students for careers in Health Services, Skilled Contracting Services (Trades), Global Leadership, and STEM (Science, Technology, Engineering, and Mathematics).

 While Moore County’s three existing high schools (Pinecrest, Union Pines, & North Moore) will continue to offer introductory career and technical education courses so freshmen and sophomores can explore their options, the ACC will be an extension of these high schools and all upper-level classes will be moved there.
 The ACC will be almost 115,000 square feet to accommodate up to 800 students.